-Since the 1980s, ERS has reported an income measure for farm operator households comparable to the U.S. Census Bureau's measure for all U.S. households.
-(The income measure is, generally, net money income from farm and off-farm sources, except farm depreciation is included as an expense.
-See glossary for more details.)
-Median total farm household income has exceeded the median U.S. household income in every year since 1998.
-However, the gap between median farm and U.S. household income has varied, increasing through the early 2000s then decreasing from 2006 through 2008.
-This gap widened in the early 2010s, before narrowing in recent years.
+Since the 1980s, the USDA, Economic Research Service has reported an income measure for farm operator households comparable to the U.S. Census Bureau's Current Population Survey measure for all U.S. households.
+Generally, the income measure is net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
+See glossary for more details.

-For more on comparisons between all U.S households and farm households, see the Farm Household Income and Characteristics data product table for historic data on mean and median farm operator household income and ratios of farm household to U.S. household income.
+For more on comparisons between all U.S households and farm households, including historic data on mean and median farm operator household income and ratios of farm household to U.S. household income, see the Farm Household Income and Characteristics data product.

-Since the majority of farm operator households consistently incur a net loss from farming activities, most farm operator households depend on nonfarm income to cover at least some portion of their living expenses.
-Of the total off-farm income earned by all farm operator households, the majority comes from wages and salaries of household members (operators, spouses, and others), followed by transfers (e.g., Social Security) and earnings from nonfarm businesses.
-These sources made up 58.0 percent, 18.1 percent, and 12.5 percent of total off-farm income, respectively, in 2016.
+Most farm households operate residence farms and depend on off-farm (or nonfarm) income to cover at least some portion of their living expenses.
+Of the total off-farm income earned by all farm operator households, the majority (59 percent) comes from wages and salaries of household members (e.g., operators, spouses, and others), followed by transfers (e.g., Social Security) (20 percent), and earnings from nonfarm businesses (11 percent).
+The remaining 11 percent come from all other sources of off-farm income, such as interest and dividends.

-To demonstrate the strong relationship between income and wealth, farm households are divided into four groups based on relative levels of income and wealth.
-The estimated median levels of U.S. household income and wealth are used to divide low from high.
+USDA, ERS divides farm households into four groups based on relative levels of income and wealth.
+The estimated medians of U.S. household income and wealth are used to divide low from high levels.
 Median income (or wealth) is the level at which 50 percent of households have greater income (or wealth) and 50 percent have less.
-In 2016, 62 percent of farm households were in the high-income/high-wealth category and 36 percent were in the low-income/high-wealth category.